CookEditors/NOS/_posts/2016-08-29-more-devices.md

 In &quot;The Whispering Man,&quot; by Henry Kitchell Webster, a large office clock seen in a mirror, makes twenty minutes before twelve appear to be twenty minutes after twelve, which leads to worth-while complications, and proves a clever device.

 In Brander Matthews&#39; story, &quot;The Twinkling of an Eye,&quot; a clock is used to conceal and manipulate a camera for the purposes of detection.
 Any such original application of commonplace material is worth-while in detective fiction.

+### The Clumsily-Upset Table
+{: .no_toc}

 Another maneuvre that has lost its grip on the attention of the trained reader, is the clumsily-upset table.

 In &quot;The Reigate Puzzle,&quot; Dr. Watson tells us;

 >&quot;Near the foot of the bed stood a dish of oranges and a carafe of water.
-As we passed it.
-Holmes, to my unutterable astonishment, leaned over in front of me and deliberately knocked the whole thing over.
-The glass smashed into a thousand pieces and the fruit rolled about into every corner of the room.
-You&#39;ve done it now, Watson,&quot; said he, coolly. &quot;A pretty mess you&#39;ve made of the carpet.&quot;
+As we passed it, Holmes, to my unutterable astonishment, leaned over in front of me and deliberately knocked the whole thing over.
+The glass smashed into a thousand pieces and the fruit rolled about into every corner of the room. &quot;You&#39;ve done it now, Watson,&quot; said he, coolly. &quot;A pretty mess you&#39;ve made of the carpet.&quot;

 This incident was effective and of importance as Conan Doyle used it, but it has since been done so often as to have lost its power to surprise.

+### The Loudly Proclaimed Desire to Kill the Victim
+{: .no_toc}

 A hackneyed misleading device is that of high words between a victim and a suspect.
 In Chekhov&#39;s Russian story, &quot;The Safety Match,&quot; the author thus tries to cast suspicion on the valet.